With the rise of automation, many career paths once seen as stable or thriving no longer guarantee that.

 While computer programmers were once in high demand, AI can increasingly write, modify, and test code for computer software and applications.

-The BLS projects that programmers' employment will drop 10% over the decade.
+The BLS projects that employment for programmers will drop by 6% over the decade.
 Fortunately, many tech-related skills are transferable to other industries.

 Legal assistant

-Legal assistants used to do tasks like research and documentation, but AI-powered tools can now frequently do them.
-Employment for these workers is expected to grow just 1% over the decade, much slower than other industries.
+Legal assistants used to handle tasks like research and documentation, but AI-powered tools can now often handle them.
+Employment for these workers is expected to remain the same over the decade.

 Still, law firms will continue to need workers who are not lawyers, like legal technology support specialists.